 Application and Scholarships

 Participation in the training begins with submitting a completed application (application link here).
-Spaces are limited and applications will be considered in the order in which they are received.
+Spaces are limited; for the third cohort we’re on track to have 2-3 times the number of applicants as there are spaces.
 Accepted applicants will be invited to register, see application for details.

-Some scholarships are available for applicants in need.
+Some partial scholarships are available for applicants in need.
 To apply, please submit both the training application and the scholarship application (scholarship link here).
-Scholarship applicants of other-than-European ancestries and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given preference.
+Scholarship applicants of other-than-European ancestries, diverse gender expressions, geographic diversity to reach new populations, and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given preference.